idcrook/idcrook.github.io/_posts/2019-02-02-creating-a-microsd-ubuntu-mint-boot-drive-for-atomic-pi.md

 After booting and updating the Lubuntu OS contained on the eMMC, I decided to install Ubuntu `Linux Mint 19.1 "Tessa" Cinnamon (64-bit)`.
 Furthermore, I decided to install it onto an µSD card.
 This required additional devices:

 1. a USB flash drive to put the Live image installer onto
-1. a µSD card (up to 128GB IIRC) that will go into the board's built-in µSD card slot socket.
+1. a µSD card (up to 256GB) that will go into the board's built-in µSD card slot socket.
 1. you will also need a USB keyboard (and strongly suggested, a **mouse**)
    - possibly this also means a small USB hub (to connect both the keyboard and mouse), since one of the USB slots is going to contain the bootable Live image installer drive